swisscyberstorm/swisscyberstorm.com.2017/_posts/2017-06-22-Introducing_Keynote_Speaker_Paul_Vixie.md

 succeed.
-If you look over the list of people introduced into the Internet Hall of Fame, then I think it is safe to say that this represents the highest echelons of greatness that the IT industry has reserved for people like Vint Cerf, Tim Berners-Lee or Linus Thorvalds.
+If you look over the list of people introduced into the Internet Hall of Fame, then I think it is safe to say that this represents the highest echelons of greatness that the IT industry has reserved for people like Vint Cerf, Tim Berners-Lee or Linus Torvalds.
 I had been following Paul from afar for many years.
 So when he was finally introduced into the hall in 2014 I felt like it was the place where he belongs.